-- · There were no instances of non-acceptance of any recommendations of the Board level Committees by the Board. - The Company was levied with penalty by BSE Limited, of rupees ten thousand with taxes for the delay in intimation of Record Date.
-The Company has paid the penalty amount and the Company has also applied for waiver of the aforesaid penalty and informed to BSE that there is a set process in place for reporting to BSE, however, the same shall be reinforced and tightened further to ensure that the similar instances does not recur.
-Further, No penalties or strictures were imposed on the Company by Securities and Exchange Board of India or any other statutory authority on any matter related to capital markets, during the last three years. - None of the Directors are related to any other Director. - The Company has adopted a Whistle Blower Policy.
+- There were no instances of non-acceptance of any recommendations of the Board level Committees by the Board. - None of the Directors are related to any other Director.

+- The Company has adopted a Whistle Blower Policy.
 It covers not just employees and directors, but also suppliers, vendors, service providers and other concerned stakeholders of the Company to enable them to raise their concerns relating to the fraud, malpractice or any other untoward activity or event which is against the interest of the Company or society as a whole.
-The Company has a digital platform through which concerns may be raised and the same is managed and hosted by an independent third party service provider who has proven expertise in this area, thereby ensuring absolute confidentiality.
-The Company hereby affirms that, no personnel has been denied access to the Audit Committee. - The Company has complied with the mandatory requirements regarding Corporate Governance under the SEBI Listing Regulations, including those covered under Regulations 17 to 27, clauses (b) to (i) and (t) of sub-regulation (2) of Regulation 46 and paras C, D and E of Schedule V thereto. - All the amounts raised by the Company through private placement of Non-Convertible Rupee Bonds during FY 2023-24 have been fully utilised towards the purposes for which these amounts were raised and there has been 'no deviation' in utilisation of the proceeds raised. - The relevant disclosures in relation to the number of complaints under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 have been mentioned in the Directors' Report of the Company. - In terms of the SEBI Listing Regulations relating to Corporate Governance, the Company's Policy on dealing with Related Party Transactions is available on the Company's website viz., URL: https://kidfl.kotak.com/investors-debt-grievances.php. - The CEO of the Company have duly provided the compliance certificate to the Board, as specified in Part B of Schedule II of the SEBI Listing Regulations. - The Company presently does not have any demat suspense account/unclaimed suspense account.
+The Company has a digital platform through which concerns may be raised and the same is managed and hosted by an independent third-party service provider who has proven expertise in this area, thereby ensuring absolute confidentiality.
+The Company hereby affirms that, no personnel has been denied access to the Audit Committee for representing a whistleblower case. - The Company has complied with the mandatory requirements regarding Corporate Governance under the SEBI LODR. - All the amounts raised by the Company through private placement of Non-Convertible Rupee Bonds during FY 2024-25 have been fully utilized towards the purposes for which these amounts were raised and there has been 'no deviation' in utilisation of the proceeds raised. - The relevant disclosures in relation to the number of complaints under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 have been mentioned in the Directors' Report of the Company. - In terms of the SEBI LODR relating to Corporate Governance, the Company's Policy on dealing with Related Party Transactions is available on the Company's website viz., URL: https://kidfl.kotak.com/investors-debt-grievances.php. - The CEO & CFO of the Company have duly provided the compliance certificate to the Board, as specified in Part B of Schedule II of the SEBI Listing Regulations. - The Company presently does not have any demat suspense account/unclaimed suspense account.